 The alphabet and the printing press have in principle deprofessionalized the recorded word.
 With the alphabet the merchant broke the monopoly of the priest over hieroglyphs.
 With cheap paper and pencil, and later with the typewriter and modern copying devices, a set of new techniques had in principle opened the era of nonprofessional, truly convivial, communication by record.
 The tape recorder and camera added new media to fully interactive communication.
 Yet the manipulative nature of institutions and schooling for the acceptance of manipulation have put these ideally convivial tools at the service of more one-way teaching.
 Schools train people in the use of constantly revised textbooks.
 They produce readers of instructions and of news.
 The per capita purchase of nontechnical books by high-school graduates declines with the increased percentage of people who finish high school.
 More books are written for the school-trained specialist, and the self-initiated reading of books declines.
-More people spend more time hooked on the curriculum defined by new principals: the publisher, the producer, and the program director.
+More people spend more time hooked on the curriculum defined by new principals: the publisher, the producer, and the programme director.
 Every week they wait for Time.

 Even the library has become a component of a schooled world.
-As the library got "better," the book was further withdrawn from the handy bookshelf.
+As the library got 'better,' the book was further withdrawn from the handy bookshelf.
 The reference librarian placed himself between people and shelves; now he is being replaced by the computer.
 Putting the book into huge deposits and into the hands of computers, the New York Public Library has become so expensive to operate that it now opens only from ten to six weekdays and is open only partially on Saturdays.
 This means that its books have become the specialized tool of readers who live on a grant to stay away from work and school.

 At its best the library is the prototype of a convivial tool.
 Repositories for other learning tools can be organized on its model, expanding access to tapes, pictures, records, and very simple labs filled with the same scientific instruments with which most of the major breakthroughs of the last century were made.
-Manipulative teaching tools raise the cost of learning.
-Now we only ask what people have to learn and then invest in a means to teach them.
-We should learn to ask first what people need if

 Manipulative teaching tools raise the cost of learning.
 Now we only ask what people have to learn and then invest in a means to teach them.
-We should learn to ask first what people need if they want to learn and provide these tools for them.
+We should learn to ask first what people need if they want to learn and provide these schools for them.
 Professional teachers laugh at the idea that people would learn more from random access to learning resources than they can be taught.
-In fact, they frequently cite as proof for their skepticism the declining use of libraries.
+In fact, they frequently cite as proof for their scepticism the declining use of libraries.
 They overlook the fact that libraries are little used because they have been organized as formidable teaching devices.
 Libraries are not used because people have been trained to demand that they be taught.
 Neither are contraceptives, and for analogous reasons we have to explore.